privatecoder/ha-pvpc-next/README.md

 - Price levels are relative to each day's price range (very cheap to very expensive).
 - Better Price Target options: neutral, cheap, very cheap.
 Better Price, Better Price In, and Better Price Level point to the next hour that meets the target or better.
+- Tariff selection controls the geographic zone (Península/Baleares/Canarias vs Ceuta/Melilla).
+- Contracted power (P1 and P2/P3) is used to compute the Available Power sensor (in W).
 - Change Better Price Target via **Settings -> Devices & Integrations -> PVPC Next -> Configure**.
 - If no target is found, Better Price sensors show Unknown; if price data is missing, they show Unavailable.
 - The old "PVPC" sensor is now "Current Price" and keeps the remaining attributes that are not exposed as separate sensors.
 - Private API usage is optional and disabled by default; it requires an ESIOS API token and can be enabled in **Configure** (enables Injection Price, MAG tax and OMIE Price sensors).

+---

+## Notes

+- The popular `danimart1991/pvpc-hourly-pricing-card` does not work with this integration, but there is a compatible fork available [here](https://github.com/privatecoder/pvpc-hourly-pricing-card).
+- There is also an open issue requesting the original maintainer to merge these compatibility changes upstream.

 ---